-Resources in AutoMod are used to represent machines, operators, fixtures, containers, and any other finite-capacity objects.
-There are two categories of resource state.
+Resources in AutoMod are used to represent machines, operators, fixtures, containers, and any other finitecapacity objects.
+Users can define the states of a resource.
+Thus, a machine can be blocked or starved, or an operator can be offshift or in a meeting.
+AutoMod also provides a powerful interface for defining resource cycles.
+Resource cycles are the definitions for how and when a resource changes state.
+Cycles can be based on calendar or absolute time, or on the number of units processed by the resource.
+Default states can be attached to the user defined states, and are divided into two categories.
 The first is the working category (busy or idle), and the second is the availability category (up or down).
-During the animation, state colors indicate the status of each resource.
+During the animation, state colors indicate the status of each resource, and can be defined by the user.
 Statistics are automatically collected for every resource in a model.
+An example of an automatic resource statistic is the percent of time in the offshift state.